UTS-eResearch/hpc_examples/mpi/README.md

     $ gfortran primes_serial.f90 -o primes_serial

-Then just run it like so:

-    $ ./primes_serial

-Submit as a PBS job:
+Then just submit it as a PBS job:

     $ qsub submit_primes_serial.sh